 From the very beginning our slogan was "First in Shreveport."

-What was the first program broadcast to our viewers?
-The 1954 Orange Bowl.
+The 1954 Orange Bowl was the first program broadcast to our viewers.
 KSLA News 12 is proud of its many innovations and "firsts" its seen through the years:

 Today, KSLA News 12 is one of the most successful CBS television stations in America.
 KSLA News 12 is consistently #1 in overall programming and #1 when it comes to news coverage.